m0hamed-alaa/CarND-Behavioral-Cloning-P4/writeup.md

 * `drive.py` for driving the car in autonomous mode
 * `model.h5` containing a trained convolution neural network
 * `writeup.md` summarizing the results
+* `autonomous_driving.mp4` which is a video recording of the vehicle driving autonomously around the track for one full lap

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing